Easy Homemade Tzatziki Sauce

 Notes

-• Enjoy Tzatziki sauce on Gyros, dipping sauce for fresh veggies and pita chips - makes for an excellent appetizer, serve alongside grilled chicken and veggie kabobs , or use as a dressing in a salad - make it a Greek salad for even more of a punch (romaine lettuce, cucumbers, red onions, tomatoes, olives, feta and your choice of protein)
+• Enjoy Tzatziki sauce on Gyros, dipping sauce for fresh veggies and pita chips - makes for an excellent appetizer, serve alongside grilled chicken and veggie kabobs , or use as a dressing in a salad - make it a Greek salad for even more of a punch (romaine lettuce, cucumbers, red onions, tomatoes, olives, feta and your choice of meat)

 • Prep Time: 15 minutes